Understanding Optimal Feature Transfer via a Fine-Grained Bias-Variance Analysis: Downstream-Optimal Feature Transfer

 \section{Downstream-Optimal Feature Transfer}

-In this section, we explore the effects of upstream pretraining on downstream performance (\Cref{Downstream}).
-Specifically, we optimize the average risk for an ensemble of downstream tasks with respect to the pretrained representation.
-We assume throughout that the ground-truth features $\Bstar$ and data covariance $\Sigmabf$ are known.
-The motivation for this assumption is to detach the estimation effects of $\Bstar$ and $\Sigmabf$ from their role in determining the optimal choice of $\Bhat$.
-That said, we still include in \Cref{app:pretrainsamplecomp} a sample-complexity analysis under the setting of \Cref{exampleupstream} where $\Bstar$ is not known.
-Recall that in the sample-rich regime, $R$ is characterized by the limiting quantity $\sigma^2 \frac{h}{n-h}$, regardless of $\Bhat$.
-We thus focus on the sample-deficient regime where $n<h$ in this section.
+In this section, we optimize the average risk across an ensemble of downstream tasks with respect to the pretrained feature matrix \(\Bhat\).
+In the sample-rich regime, the risk is determined by the limiting expression \(\sigma^2 \frac{h}{n-h}\), where \(h = \operatorname{rank}(\Sigmabf)\), independent of \(\Bhat\).
+Therefore, our focus here is on the sample-deficient regime where \(n < h\).